nextcloud-releases/all-in-one/readme.md

 ### How to skip the domain validation?
 If you are completely sure that you've configured everything correctly and are not able to pass the domain validation, you may skip the domain validation by adding `--env SKIP_DOMAIN_VALIDATION=true` to the docker run command of the mastercontainer (but before the last line `ghcr.io/nextcloud-releases/all-in-one:latest`!
 If it was started already, you will need to stop the mastercontainer, remove it (no data will be lost) and recreate it using the docker run command that you initially used).

+Alternatively, if the container is already running, reload the AIO interface with the param `skip_domain_validation` to skip the domain validation on the fly: e.g. `https://ip.address.of.the.server:8080/containers?skip_domain_validation`.

 ### How to resolve firewall problems with Fedora Linux, RHEL OS, CentOS, SUSE Linux and others?
 It is known that Linux distros that use [firewalld](https://firewalld.org) as their firewall daemon have problems with docker networks.
 In case the containers are not able to communicate with each other, you may change your firewalld to use the iptables backend by running: